jmuthoka-design/group1-python-quests/README.md

 python3 quests/quest_01_first_spell.py
 ```

-Most scripts from Quest 6 onward prompt for input via the terminal — run them interactively and type your answers when prompted.
+Most scripts from Quest 6 onward prompt for input via the terminal run them interactively and type your answers when prompted.
 A few notes on specific scripts:
 - **Quest 25** (Number Wizard) picks a genuinely random secret number each run — there's no fixed answer to guess.
 - **Quest 26** (Simple Calculator) accepts `add`, `subtract`, `multiply`, or `divide` as the operation input.
 - **Quest 28** (Adventure Begins) has two distinct endings depending on the choices you make.

-## Contributing (for group members)
+## Contributing for group members

 1. Clone the repo:
    ```bash
    git clone https://github.com/<owner-username>/group1-python-quests.git
    cd group1-python-quests
    ```
-2. Before starting work, pull the latest changes:
+2. Before starting work, pulled the latest changes:
    ```bash
    git pull origin main
    ```